xhOwenMa/SPVT/README.md

 # Learning Vision-Based Neural Network Controllers with Semi-Probabilistic Safety Guarantees

-This repository contains the implementation of our paper "Learning Vision-Based Neural Network Controllers with Semi-Probabilistic Safety Guarantees."
+This repository contains the implementation of our paper ["Learning Vision-Based Neural Network Controllers with Semi-Probabilistic Safety Guarantees"](https://arxiv.org/abs/2503.00191).
 Our approach integrates formal neural network verification tools into training for learning a controller with inherent safety guarantees.

 ## DEMO Video